 The fun part!
 I’ll keep this one simple.

 Every time you sell your Amazon merch, you collect a chunk of that sale.

-While using this model may never entitle you to Amazon business owner-level profits, keep in mind, the only work you are doing is uploading your custom merch shirt design.
+While using this model may never entitle you to Amazon business owner-level profits, keep in mind, that the only work you are doing is uploading your custom merch shirt design.
 I guarantee you Elton John’s royalties would also be a little lower if the only thing he contributed to Bennie and the Jets was the album artwork for the single (which by the way, would still be a killer deal).

-The royalty amount you earn is directly affected by the price you set for your product, minus tax and Amazon’s costs.
+The royalty amount you earn is directly affected by the price you set for your product, minus tax, and Amazon’s costs.
 Amazon costs include factors like:

 - Materials and production

 - Packing and shipping at an Amazon fulfillment center